 It is no coincidence that the B7.2 is scheduled for 2027 as this target is aligned with more stringent EPA and CARB emissions regulations set to go into affect for 2027 model year vehicles.
 The updated rules are fairly comprehensive in that they require reductions in several categories of pollutants, including greenhouse gases, nitrogen oxides, particulate matter, hydrocarbons, and carbon monoxide.

-It is highly likely that these requirements serve as the primary driving force behind the development of this new engine.
+It is likely that these requirements serve as the primary driving force behind the development of this new engine.
 The 7.2 Cummins will feature an even more sophisticated exhaust aftertreatment system to meet the upcoming emissions mandate.
 In addition to automatic engine shutdown and start-stop features, expect to see electrically heated catalysts and enhanced sensory guidance in the SCR and particulate filter systems.
 It is currently unknown what additional equipment and cold-start aids Cummins will utilize on the engine platform.

 Power Ratings